ExpressionEngine/ExpressionEngine-User-Guide/source/optimization/throttling.rst

 the throttling check happens very early on during ExpressionEngine's system initialization it can deal with DOS attacks before server resources are unduly used.

-The setting is located at: :menuselection:`Admin --> Security and Privacy --> Throttling Preferences`